What Is the Difference Between Heat Exhaustion and Heat Stroke, Which is More Serious?

 If you or someone you know is suffering from heat stroke, they need medical treatment immediately or they may die.
 There is no home treatment.
 A doctor or other health care professional may use immersion, evaporative, or invasive cooling techniques to reduce the patient’s core body temperature.
 An IV is started to give fluids, and treatment will continue until the patient’s core body temperature is about 101.3-102.2 F (38.5-39 C).
 Hospital admission may be necessary for further tests and observation.

-What Should I Do If I think I May Have Heat Exhaustion or Heat Stroke?
+What Should You Do If You Think You Are Having Heat Exhaustion or Heat Stroke?

-If you think you or someone you know is suffering from heat exhaustion, call a doctor or healthcare provider, or get to an emergency department.
-If you think the person has heat stroke, call 911 immediately.
+If you think you or someone you know is suffering from heat exhaustion, call a doctor or healthcare provider, or get to an emergency department if you think the person has heat stroke.

 Heat stroke is a life-threatening medical emergency.
 If you suspect heat stroke, call 911 or get to a hospital immediately.